sada-kubsad/WhatTheHack/041-VirtualWAN/Coach/03-isolated_vnet.md

 # * Spoke14/24: CS
 ```
 #### 2.2.1 Modify VNet Connections in Hub1:
+In Hub1, for each Spoke, attach its
+- associated route table
+- propagated route table
 Note: Connection <B>modifications</B> are via <B>create</B> on az network vhub route-table
 ```
 # Modify VNet connections in hub1: